 - Try targeted dietary supplements:

-- BENFOTIAMINE — This nutrient works in the body by blocking several major molecular pathways where hyperglycemia damages cells.
+- Benfotiamine — Most people have not heard of this vitamin.
+So what is benfotiamine?
+This nutrient works in the body by blocking several major molecular pathways where hyperglycemia damages cells, as well as other potential health benefits.
 It is a highly bioavailable form of vitamin B1 that may support healthy AGE levels.

 So, as you’re reaching for a second dessert at Christmas dinner, remember: constantly loading sugars into your body causes the collagen in your skin to age faster!